irun2themoney/apx-toolkit/PROJECT-OVERVIEW.md

 8. Builds complete SDK packages with CI/CD ready to publish
 9. Generates documentation with inferred descriptions in 4 formats
 10. Supports REST, GraphQL, and WebSocket APIs - all in one tool
+11. Provides CLI tool for local development and CI/CD integration
-11. Does ALL of this in one automated run
+12. Does ALL of this in one automated run

 ### Comparison to Existing Tools